Saskatchewan Highway 10: Highway 10A

-Highway 10A is a highway in the Canadian province of Saskatchewan serving the city of Yorkton.
+Highway 10A is a highway in Saskatchewan serving the city of Yorkton.
 It runs from Highway 10 at the city's southwestern limits to Highway 16 / Highway 9 / Highway 10.
 Like most alternate routes, it was the original configuration for Highway 10 through Yorkton.

 The highway travels northeast for approximately 2 km from Highway 10 (Queen Street) to Highway 52, where it travels east along Broadway Street.
 At Gladstone Avenue, Highway 16A joins Broadway Street, and the two highways run concurrently to its eastern terminus as Highway 16 / Highway 9 / Highway 10.
 Highway 10 continues east along Broadway Street.

 Highway 10A is about 5 km long.